fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Then the prophet ﷺ   climbed on top of Safa and made the message public.
 He asked do you trust me and they replied oh yes we havent heard from you any lie.
 And then he said the message to the tribes.
 Abu Lahab threw sand in the direction of the prophet ﷺ  .

+> Narrated Ibn Abbas: When the Verse: 'And warn your tribe of near-kindred (26:214), was revealed, the Prophet (Mohammed) ascended the Safa (mountain) and started calling, "O Bani Fihr!
+O Bani Adi!" addressing various tribes of Quraish till they were assembled.
+Those who could not come themselves, sent their messengers to see what was there.
+Abu Lahab and other people from Quraish came and the Prophet then said, "Suppose I told you that there is an (enemy) cavalry in the valley intending to attack you, would you believe me?"
+They said, "Yes, for we have not found you telling anything other than the truth."
+He then said, "I am a warner to you in face of a terrific punishment."
+Abu Lahab said (to the Prophet) "May your hands perish all this day.
+Is it for this purpose you have gathered us?"
+Then it was revealed: "Perish the hands of Abu Lahab (one of the Prophet's uncles), and perish he!
+His wealth and his children will not profit him...."
+(111.1-5)

 ### First Muslims

 Early converts to Islam included Muhammad's wife, Khadija, his cousin Ali, his adopted son Zayd, his nursemaid Umm Ayman, and his friend Abu Bakr.

 Very few of the Quraysh gave weight to Muhammad's message; most ignored it and a few mocked him.
 According to Welch, early Qur'anic verses were not "based on a dogmatic conception of monotheism but on a strong general moral and religious appeal," further adding that the key themes of these Meccan surahs include the moral responsibility of man towards his creator: the resurrection of the dead, the Day of Judgement supplemented with vivid descriptions of the tortures in hell and pleasures in paradise, the wonders of nature and everyday life, the signs of God, and the proof of the existence of a greater power who will take into account the greed of people and their suppression of the poor.
 The foundations of early religious duties were also laid and included belief in God, asking for forgiveness of sins, offering frequent prayers, assisting others with emphasis on those in need, ejecting cheating and the love of wealth, chastity, and the prevention of femicide which was prevalent in early Arabia.

 There were three main groups of early converts to Islam: younger brothers and sons of great merchants, people who had fallen out of the first rank in their tribe or failed to attain it, and the weak, mostly unprotected, foreigners.
 Abu Bakr, who used to purchase slaves to set them free in accordance with Muhammad's principle of equality, attracted a large number of converts.
 Nevertheless, the number of these early converts remained small, and Muhammad concentrated on quietly building a small, but spiritually strong, community.
 Around 613, the Quran commanded Muhammad to `"admonish your nearest kinsmen,"`[Quran 26:214] initiating the phase of public preaching.
-One day, Muhammad climed the As Safa mountain, and called out the tribal chiefs.
+One day, Muhammad climbed the As Safa mountain, and called out the tribal chiefs.
 After receiving assurances that the chiefs, who reportedly never heard Muhammad tell lies, would believe him, he declared the Oneness of God.
 Later Muhammad organized dinners in which he conveyed and advocated the substance of his message.
 At these events, Muhammad met fierce opposition from one of his uncles, Abu Lahab, while others such as Hamza ibn Abd al-Muttalib and al-'Abbas accepted him.
-Several reasons have been given for the resentment of the Quraysh toward Muhammad's message, the most accepted is that the Quraysh also did not accept Muhammad as a prophet since he came from a clan less powerful than his opponents'.

 </details><details><summary>